This BLOG On 11 Facts About FHA Loans Home Buyers Should Know When Qualifying Was Written By Gustan Cho of Gustan Cho Associates

 - Streamline where the maximum construction budget is $35,000 and homeowners cannot do structural changes/repairs

 - Full standard FHA 203k Renovation Loans where there is no limit on the budget as long as it does not go over the FHA Loan Limit in the area

 FHA 203k Mortgage Guidelines are the same as standard FHA Loans.
-3.5% of the after improved value is required.
+3.5% of the after the improved value is required.
 Owner occupant one to four units properties qualify.
 A complete gut rehab can be done with 203k loans.
-Room additions and complete second floor additions can be done with a standard FHA 203k Loan.
+Room additions and complete second-floor additions can be done with a standard FHA 203k Loan.

 We have covered a lot of information on Facts About FHA Loans on this blog.

 To summarize, here are the 11 Facts About FHA Loans every borrower should know:

 - 580 minimum credit scores for 3.5% down payment home purchase

 - Home Buyers with 500 to 579 credit scores can qualify with 10% down payment

 - Outstanding Collections and Charged Off Accounts do not have to be paid to qualify for FHA Loans